SolaceLabs/pq-demo/README.md

 The demo consists of 5 main components:

-- **PQPublisher**: a Guaranteed messaging application that publishes messages containing keys and sequence numbers to a specified topic.
+- **PQPublisher**: a Guaranteed messaging application that publishes messages containing keys and sequence numbers to a specified root topic prefix.
 The runner of the demo (YOU) will ensure that the queue used in the demo has the appropriate topic subscription on it.
-For example, if publishing on topic `a/b/c`, the queue should have a matching subscription such as `a/>`, `a/*/c`, or `*/b/>`.
+For example, if publishing on root topic `pqtest/`, the queue should have a matching subscription as `pqtest/>`.
+Typically only one PQPublisher is run, but can support multiple at same time.

 - **PQSubscriber**: a Guaranteed messaging application that will bind to the queue name specified on the command line (whether a partitioned queue, exclusive queue, or regular non-exclusive queue), and listen for demo messages specifically from the PQPublisher application.
-It keeps track of all keys that it has seen, and all the sequence numbers for those keys and echos an issues to the console and log file.
+It keeps track of all keys that it has seen (if Command.PROB > 0), and all the sequence numbers for those keys and echos an issues to the console and log file.
 Both the Subscribers and the OrderChecker (below) use a `Sequencer` class to maintain this infomation.
+Typically, multiple PQSubscriber applications are run simultaneously.

 - **OrderChecker**: a "backend" process that is meant to listen to all of the outputs of the PQSubscribers and verify the overall/global order of the data being put out.
-This is simulating a database or processing gateway, and is to ensure that even during client application failures or consumer scaling, that global/total order is still maintained.
+This is done by the PQSubscribers publishing a "PROC" *processed* Direct message when they are ACKing a received message back to the queue.
+This simulates a database or processing gateway, and is to ensure that even during client application failures or consumer scaling, that global/total order is still maintained.
-**The biggest/worst issue is if the `Sequencer` sees a gap, where a message on a particular key arrives but the previous sequence number on the same key has not yet.**
+**The biggest/worst issue is if the `Sequencer` sees a gap, where a message on a particular key arrives but the previous sequence number on the same key has not yet.**  Typically, only one OrderChecker is run.

 - **StatefulControl**: an optional utility that listens to all Control topics and maintains the current demo configuration state.
 This allows "late joiners" or applications that connect later to find out the appropriate configuration.
+Also very useful for providing CLI-like command entry.
+Only one StatefulControl should be run.

 - **The HTML / JS dashboard**: this GUI display provides a real-time view of the queue of interest and any connected clients.
 The dashboard can be used on its own - without the PQPublishers or PQSubscribers - just to watch the stats of a queue, and will detect other Solace clients (like SdkPerf) binding to the queue it is watching.
 For more information, check out the [README in the `src/dist/html` folder](https://github.com/SolaceLabs/pq-demo/tree/main/src/dist/html).